STLab-UniFI/STLab-UniFI.github.io/README.md

-# Software and Sustainability research group
+# Software Technlogies Laboratory

-Official website of the Software and Sustainability research group (S2) at the Vrije Universiteit Amsterdam.
+Official website of the Software Technlogies Laboratory at the School of Engineering - University of Florence